NuGet/Home/accepted/2024/improve-support-for-packages-signed-with-trusted-signing.md

 ## Motivation

-Earlier this year [Trusted Signing](https://learn.microsoft.com/en-us/azure/trusted-signing/) was launched by Microsoft and recently support for this was added to `dotnet sign`.
+Earlier this year [Trusted Signing](https://learn.microsoft.com/en-us/azure/trusted-signing/) was launched by Microsoft and recently support for this was added to [Sign CLI](https://github.com/dotnet/sign).
 Packages signed with this can be uploaded to the NuGet Gallery.
-But because the certificate is only valid for three days a user will probably always need to update their certificate on their account page.
-I would like to propose a set of changes to improve the experience for users that sign their NuGet package with Trusted Signing.
+But because the certificate is only valid for a short time a user will probably always need to update their certificate on their account page.
+I would like to propose a set of changes to improve the experience for users that sign their
+NuGet package with Trusted Signing.

 ## Explanation